Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Stawell has 74 active public transport stops offering a mix of train and bus services.
-These stops are served by 19 different routes that combined offer 297 weekly passenger trips.
-Residents have good access to transport, with an average distance of 250 meters to the nearest stop.
+Stawell has 74 active public transport stops, offering a mix of train and bus services.
+These stops are served by 19 different routes, which together provide 297 weekly passenger trips.
+The accessibility of these services is rated as good, with residents typically located within 250 meters of the nearest stop.

-On average, there are 42 trips per day across all routes, which equates to roughly 4 weekly trips per individual stop.
+On average, there are 42 trips per day across all routes, equating to approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport